jodrizzle/TEVision/README.md

  - Draw contours on original image
  - Apply perspective transform to largest object found
  - Threshold
- - Write output to file
+ - Write output to files

 Notes:
  - image source files should be in the /data directory.
 Call the program from the /bin directory.